charles-reinertson/book_recommendations/docs/Component_Specification.md

 # Component Specification
 ## Process Data
 Input: dataset\
 Creates a class (BookDataset) for the dataset with various operations.
-Includes methods to read, clean, split and return the dataset.
+Includes methods to read, clean, split and return the dataset as well as add new data.

 ## Recommender
 * System\